s2n-cnit/nfvcl-ng/README.md

 The NFVCL is a network-oriented meta-orchestrator, specifically designed for zeroOps and continuous automation.
 It can create, deploy and manage the lifecycle of different network ecosystems by consistently coordinating multiple artefacts at any programmability levels (from physical devices to cloud-native microservices).
-A more detailed description of the NFVCL will be added to the [Wiki](https://github.com/s2n-cnit/nfvcl-ng/wiki).
+A more detailed description of the NFVCL will be added to the [Wiki](https://nfvcl-ng.readthedocs.io/en/latest/index.html).

+This README content:
 <!-- TOC -->
 * [NFVCL-NG](#nfvcl-ng)
   * [External Architecture](#external-architecture)